Therapy is just one tool in your toolbox:

 Waking the Tiger is the foundational text for Somatic Experiencing, a treatment modality for trauma and overwhelming experiences that the body holds on to when the mind can’t find a way to make sense of or ‘process’ them.
 Levine’s book offers examples, theories and exercises that can be very helpful for anyone struggling to understand how to help themselves move past traumatic experience.
 Empowering, intuitive, gentle and informative.

 Come As You Are by Emily Nagosi is by FAR the book I recommend the most.
-The writing is so clear, the science so well explained and the insights so helpful, that I would seriously recommend anyone having issues with intimacy start here before even bookin a session with a counselling sexologist (which, by the way, I storngly recommend for folks with issues around sexual health and intimacy!)
+The writing is so clear, the science so well explained, and the insights so helpful, that I would seriously recommend anyone having issues with intimacy start here before even booking a session with a counselling sexologist (which is also an awesome plan).

 Podcasts